kevin-chalmers/set08103/lectures/lecture14/README.md

 ## Behavioural Objectives

+- [ ] TODO

 ## What is Test-Driven Development?

+Test-Driven Development is development driven by tests.
+We write automated tests first.
+Development emerges from this process, in that we:

-we drive development with automated tests, a style of development called Test-Driven Development (TDD).
-In Test-Driven Development, we Write new code only if an automated test has failed Eliminate duplication
+- Only write new code if an automated test fails.
-These are two simple rules, but they generate complex individual and group behavior with technical implications such as the following.
-We must design organically, with running code providing feedback between decisions.
-We must write our own tests, because we can't wait 20 times per day for someone else to write a test.
-Our development environment must provide rapid response to small changes.
+- We eliminate duplication as we only write code to pass a test.

+TDD changes individual and group behaviour as:

+- Design emerges organically and running code provides feedback.
+- Programmers write their own tests, rather than waiting for a QA department.
+- Development environments provide feedback on small batch sizes.
-Our designs must consist of many highly cohesive, loosely coupled components, just to make testing easy.
+- Designs create highly cohesive and loosely coupled components to make testing easy.

-The two rules imply an order to the tasks of programming.
+The TDD mantra is: **red-green-refactor**:

 1. Red - Write a little test that doesn't work, and perhaps doesn't even compile at first.
 2. Green - Make the test work quickly, committing whatever sins necessary in the process.
 3. Refactor - Eliminate all of the duplication created in merely getting the test to work.